expo/expo/docs/pages/submit/android.md

 ## 1. Build a standalone app

 You'll need a native app binary signed for store submission.
-You can either use the [EAS Build](introduction.md) service or do it on your own.
+You can either use [EAS Build](introduction.md) or do it on your own.

 ## 2. Start the submission